pavoltravnik/maxims-of-law/maxims-of-law.md

 Lex necessitatis est lex temporis, i.e. instantis.
 The law of necessity is the law of time, that is, time present.
 Hob.
 159.

 Lex neminem cogit ad vana seu inutilia peragenda.
-Teh forces no one to do vain or useless things.
+The law forces no one to do vain or useless things.

 Lex nemini facit injuriam.
 The law does wrong to no one.

-lex nemini operatur iniquum, nemini facit injuriam.
-The law never works an injury, or does him a wrong. jenk.
+Lex nemini operatur iniquum, nemini facit injuriam.
+The law never works an injury, or does him a wrong.
+Jenk.
 Cent.
 22.

 Lex nil facit frustra, nil jubet frustra.
 The law does nothing and commands nothing in vain.
 3 Buls.
 279; Jenk.
 Cent.
 17.